FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Change password=This is a link in the settings page to a menu that allows you to change your password (http://lichess.org/account/passwd).

-Learn more about Lichess=The alt text (what you see when you hover the mouse over) of the "Wiki" link at the footer (bottom) of every page on the website.
+Learn more about Lichess=The title text (what you see when you hover the mouse over) of the "Wiki" link at the footer (bottom) of every page on the website.

 Rank=This is the rank of a player relative to the top several 75% of players on lichess.
 For example, http://lichess.org/@/thinkabit is as of the time of writing the #1 player out of 126000 players.
 The message appears at the top of the player profile.